-The primary role of the Tactical Unit is to provide response to the Calgary Police Service (CPS) and community through the use of specialized tactics and resources to resolve high-risk incidents, with the minimum amount of force necessary.
-Members are required to commit to ongoing training and be on call as required.
+The role of the tactical unit is to respond to incidents using specialized tactics and resources to resolve high-risk events.
+Tactical unit members are required to commit to ongoing training and be on-call as required.

-The Tactical Unit is a highly specialized area of the CPS that respond to high risk incidents involving weapons or beyond the scope of a standard patrol response.
+The tactical unit is a highly specialized area of the Service that responds to high-risk incidents involving weapons or beyond the scope of a standard patrol response.

 Is it the same as the SWAT team?